Asylum and immigration

 Read the whole story

-This page is for professionals and organisations working with or supporting asylum seekers, including case owners, professionals in the UK Border Agency and healthcare workers.
+This page is for professionals and organisations working with or supporting asylum seekers, including case owners and healthcare workers.

 Will I have to pay?

 As of 1 October 2012 HIV treatment is freely available to everyone who needs it in England.
 We have put together a Q&A on the Changes to the NHS Charging Rules with more information on the new policy.
 In Scotland, Wales and Northern Ireland migrant should also be able to access treatment without charge.

 However, some migrants and refused asylum seekers with HIV may still face treatment charges for non-HIV secondary care.
 See NAT's briefing with Terrance Higgins Trust, Will I have to pay?

 HIV and the UK Asylum Pathway outlines how the healthcare and prevention needs of HIV-positive asylum seekers should be met throughout the asylum process.
 This is an ideal guide for professionals including community care nurses, GPs and civil servants, who support asylum seekers through the course of their work.